-During FY19, we had five Own Brand product recalls due to foreign matter, undeclared allergens, chemical contamination, potential food poisoning bacteria and potential electric shock.
-In response we issued public communications and worked with regulators and suppliers to mitigate any issues.
+During FY19, we had five Own Brand product recalls due to foreign matter, undeclared allergens, chemical contamination, potential food poisoning bacteria and potential electric shock. standards, such as declarable allergens, certifications and In response we issued public communications and worked with regulators and suppliers to mitigate any issues.